Cheering for the Pirates’ players and friends in winter league playoff action …

 PUERTO RICAN LEAGUE

-Cheering for the Pirates’ players and friends in the winter leagues……
+Cheering for Pirates’ players (the few who are left) and friends in the winter leagues……